 I caught up with her staring into a crystal shop.
 The light inside was blinding, like glass being incinerated.
 A laser from inside was throwing patterns onto the pavement and over Liana’s face.

 She stepped away and I followed her up the street, through the crowds and past the buskers and drunks and the homeless gathered in small clusters like human foliage, and I wondered suddenly why I wasn’t living their life; why am I me and not them?

 As though synced with me, Liana said, ‘Could you imagine being homeless?’

 ‘No,’ I said.

 There was a time when I was infatuated with her.
 We had slept together one night at her parents’ house in Gloucestershire.
-We had flirted for months, a friendly pressing of wills, both admiring the others’ intellect until the admiration turned to lust.
+We flirted for months, a friendly pressing of wills, both admiring the others’ intellect until the admiration turned to lust.
 At the time I called it “making love”.
 She called it “fucking”.
-As I walked a few paces behind, musing on what I would do with her given half the chance, I wondered if those past emotions might flower again.
-Not the lustful ones I was having now, but deep, painful and pitiful feelings I have always associated with weakness.
-Unfortunately my base desires have always been more dominant than my intellectual pursuits.
+As I walked a few paces behind I wondered if those past emotions might flower again.

 Liana glanced back and caught me looking at her with what I could only imagine was a dopey, saccharine expression.
-She frowned, as though trying to understand me, but said nothing.
-Instead, as we passed a motel with drunks leaning in the doorway, Liana pointed and said, ‘I went in there once and had sex for money.’
+She frowned but said nothing.
+Instead as we passed a motel with drunks leaning in the doorway, Liana pointed and said, ‘I went in there once and had sex for money.’